Sector Specialist Or A Generalist Business Broker To Sell A Business?

 Broker: I guess there'd be a similar difference between those rated Outstanding and Good.

 Me: No, there isn't.
 First, ratings aren't in the form of "Outstanding" and "Good".
 They are numerical.
 But, it's not very relevant anyway.
-Prices for food establishments are affected more by Trip Advisor ratings and, in a big way, by Michellin stars, not hygiene ratings.
+Prices for food establishments are affected more by Trip Advisor ratings, not hygiene ratings.

 Broker: Well, that's common knowledge, I'd of course take into account all ratings and reviews.

 Me: I'm sure you would.
-But someone who deals with just food businesses would know a lot more about pricing and how much the market would be willing to pay for a Michelin.
+But someone who deals with just food businesses would know a lot more about pricing and how much the market would be willing to pay for the attributes the client's business has.

 Broker: We'd look for the best price, obviously.
 But it's not just about price.